nhsconnect/nhslogin/src/no-consent-guidance.md

   <img class="nhsuk-image__img" src="/nhslogin/images/Guidance-userjourney-consent.png" alt="Diagram showing the flow that a user goes down from selecting the NHS button to being authorised by NHS login and back to the partner service.">
   </div>
 <br>
-<p>We ask users to agree to share their NHS login information with your service when they use your service to:</p>
+<p>We ask users to agree to share their NHS login information with your service when they:</p>
 <ul>
   <li>register a new level of verification</li>
   <li>sign into NHS login for the first time</li>